 There are many ways you can apply similar infographics, depending on our content.
 The types of infographics you can use:

 - create comparison infographics – presenting various qualitative (texts) and quantitative (numbers) information:

 - show a product development roadmap infographics or milestones of a project (use numbering or little flags for years or milestones over time)

-- showing quarter and annual reports as key data infographics and bring clarity to your presentation.
+- showing quarter and annual reports as key data infographics and bringing clarity to your presentation.
 End with a call to action and contact information.

-- showing market shares (you can compare two or three of them), sales quotas, costs, then elaborate by dive-in infographics going into detail some of the key areas.
+- showing market shares (you can compare two or three of them), sales quotas, and costs, then elaborate by dive-in infographics going into detail about some of the critical areas.
 Finish such infographics with a summary bottom line.

 - inserting information into your website or blog (exporting to PNG bitmap format) as an attractive way to pass information about your product or service

 - sending it as an email attachment (exporting to PDF)